 The Ashawagandha plant (Withania Somnifera), also known as Indian ginseng, sleepberry or winter cherry, belongs to the nightshade family.
 It is mainly grown in Africa, Asia and Arabia and is known as a medicinal plant in traditional Ayuvedic medicine, particularly in India, Pakistan and Afghanistan.
 The leaves and roots of the plant are primarily processed there, as these parts contain the highest concentration of the effective ingredients.
-The bitter-tasting berries, seeds and stems of the sleepberry, on the other hand, are rarely used.
+The bitter-tasting berries, seeds and stems of the sleeping berry, on the other hand, are rarely used.

 2. Ingredients & effects of the ashwagandha plant

 The ashwagandha plant is said to have numerous positive effects, although the actual effect has not yet been fully scientifically proven.
-In Ayurvedic medicine, the sleeping berry has proven to be particularly useful as a remedy for sleeping and falling asleep disorders, anxiety and stress.
+In Ayurvedic medicine, the sleeping berry has proven particularly useful as a remedy for sleeping and falling asleep disorders, anxiety and stress.

 Ashwagandha is one of the so-called adaptogens.
 These are medicinal plants whose mode of action helps to increase our body's ability to adapt to stress and strain and to mitigate the negative effects.
 The reason for this effect lies in the rather unusual composition of the nutrients it contains.
 Studies have shown that the ashwagandha plant hardly contains any vitamins or minerals.
-The positive effects are therefore due to the “secondary plant substances” it contains, such as alkaloids and withanolides, which contribute to numerous important processes in our body.
+The positive effects can therefore be attributed to the “secondary plant substances” it contains, such as alkaloids and withanolides, which contribute to numerous important processes in our body.
 Ashwagandha is considered extremely versatile and not only has a calming and balancing effect on the body and mind, but also strengthens and revitalizes.

 3. Positive properties of the ashwagandha plant